Medically reviewed by Drugs.com. Last updated on Mar 8, 2023.

-Making the decision to donate an organ is a personal one that deserves careful thought and consideration of both the serious risks and benefits.
+The decision to donate an organ is a personal one that deserves careful thought and consideration of both the serious risks and the benefits.
 Talk through your decision with your friends, family and other trusted advisers.

 Some helpful questions to consider:

 - How do I feel about organ donation?